SOKAJ-7/UFO-sightings/README.md

 (Figure 1)

 After filling out the desired criteria, press enter and a table should load which shows the documented UFO sightings that match the provided search filters.

+## Summary
+One drawback of the webpage is that search criteria is not saved.
+If one wants to search